Tachosil (Topical application)

 Uses For Tachosil

-Fibrinogen and thrombin human topical powder is used to help control bleeding during surgery when other procedures to close a wound or incision, such as stitches, bands, and heat cannot be used.
+Fibrinogen and thrombin human topical powder or patch is used to help control bleeding during surgery when other procedures to close a wound or incision, such as stitches, bands, and heat cannot be used.
 This medicine is a fibrin sealant.

 This medicine contains man-made proteins (fibrinogen and thrombin) that are used to stop bleeding by helping the blood to clot.